enso-managers/home/tools/intro-sheet2reqif.md

 <img src="./images/04_sheet-column-headers_EN.png" alt="Sheet Column Headers"/>

 By the way, the target of a relation like "Customer Portal" in the screenshot does not have to be found in the same file.
-The relation is also established to a resource that originates from a different source, as long as the title resp.
-ID match.
+The relation is also established to a resource that originates from a different source, as long as the title resp. identifier match.

 Suitable statement class terms are defined in the &#x2197;&#xA0;<a href="https://specif.de/apps/edit.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-blM4lfyHM55YlbfBZ3NWj4SYwa3" target="_blank">SpecIF Ontology</a>.